SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Data} Pre-training is performed on a mixture of public unlabelled English speech datasets and general audio datasets, as shown in Table~\ref{tab: datasets}.
-Due to the limited amount of public general audio datasets, we incorporate two music datasets, Music4all~\citep{music4all} and MTG-Jamendo~\citep{MTG}, to enrich the general audio data.
+\paragraph{Dataset} Pre-training is performed on both public unlabelled English speech datasets and general audio datasets, as shown in Table~\ref{tab: datasets}.
+Due to the limited amount of publicly available general audio datasets, we incorporate two music datasets, Music4all and MTG-Jamendo, to enrich the general audio data.
+The pre-training data used for different scales of \ours{} models are given in Table~\ref{tab: pretrain_configs}.

-\paragraph{Model Architecture} As shown in~\citep{mr-hubert}, modelling speech representations at different time resolutions is beneficial to the comprehensive capabilities of speech SSL models.
-Therefore, Zipformer~\citep{zipformer} is selected as the feature encoder in \ours{} due to its dynamic downsampling mechanism in the intermediate layers.
-The model receives 128-dimensional filter-bank features as input and produces frame-level representations at a 50~Hz frame rate.
+\paragraph{Model Architecture} As shown in~\citep{mr-hubert}, modelling speech representations at different time resolutions improves speech SSL models.
+Therefore, Zipformer~\citep{zipformer} is selected as the feature encoder in SPEAR due to its dynamic downsampling mechanism in the intermedi- ate layers.
+The model receives 128-dimensional filter-bank features as input and produces frame-level representations at a 50 Hz frame rate.
+We pre-train three model sizes: Base (94M), Large (327M), and XLarge (600M).
+Detail regarding the encoder configurations is provided in Appendix~\ref{app: model specification}.

-\paragraph{Pre-training Configuration} We pre-train three model scales under the \ours{} framework: Base (94M), Large (327M), and XLarge (600M).
-At the Base and Large scales, we pre-train both single-domain and dual-domain models.
-To further explore the benefits of scaling, we additionally train an XLarge dual-domain model on a larger dataset.
+\paragraph{Pre-training Configuration} At the Base and Large scales, we pre-train both single-domain and dual-domain models.
+For the XLarge scale, we only train a dual-domain model with all the data.
 The pre-training data used for different scales of \ours{} models are given in Table~\ref{tab: pretrain_configs}.
-The data mixtures are defined as follows: Speech-84k comprises Libriheavy, GigaSpeech, and VoxPopuli (en); Audio-13k includes all general audio datasets listed in Table~\ref{tab: datasets}; Mix-97k combines Speech-84k and Audio-13k; and Mix-197k additionally includes the Yodas-granary dataset.
-Detail regarding the encoder configurations is provided in Appendix~\ref{app: model specification}, and hyperparameters for pre-training are presented in Appendix~\ref{app: pre-train config}.
+The training data groups are defined as follows: Speech-84k comprises Libriheavy, GigaSpeech, and VoxPopuli (en); Audio-13k includes all general audio datasets in Table~\ref{tab: datasets}; SA-97k combines Speech-84k and Audio-13k; and SA-197k additionally includes Yodas-granary.
+Token mixing is applied to 10\% of all training samples, where the mixing signal is sampled from the same batch.
+Before mixing the waveforms, we sample an SNR between (-5, 5) and scale the second signal accordingly to match the SNR.
+Both signals are mixed across their full duration with a random offset.
+Other hyperparameters for pre-training are given in Appendix~\ref{app: pre-train config}.